 2nd Reading: Hebrews 11:1-3, 8-16

 For the next four weeks we will read from the latter part of the Letter to the Hebrews, an anonymous letter which reads like an extended sermon.
-Its simple purpose is to bolster the faith of its readers.
-The first ten chapters dwell on the superiority of Christ, especially as high priest of the new covenant, a high priest we can trust because he was one of us.
+The first ten chapters dwell on the superiority of Christ as high priest of the new covenant, a high priest we can trust because he was one of us.
 In chapter eleven, the writing takes a turn as if someone had asked the question, “But what exactly is faith?”
 The author offers a definition and then provides examples from biblical history.
 We skip over the examples of Abel, Enoch, and Noah to arrive at Abraham and Sarah.
 The last four verses of our reading are poetic, a vivid description about the place of longing in faith, and the astoundingly good news that God is not ashamed to be called our God.

 11:1 Now faith is the assurance of things hoped for, the conviction of things not seen.
 2 Indeed, by faith our ancestors received approval.
 3 By faith we understand that the worlds were prepared by the word of God, so that what is seen was made from things that are not visible.
 8 By faith Abraham obeyed when he was called to set out for a place that he was to receive as an inheritance; and he set out, not knowing where he was going.
 9 By faith he stayed for a time in the land he had been promised, as in a foreign land, living in tents, as did Isaac and Jacob, who were heirs with him of the same promise.
 10 For he looked forward to the city that has foundations, whose architect and builder is God.
 11 By faith he received power of procreation, even though he was too old—and Sarah herself was barren—because he considered him faithful who had promised.
 12 Therefore from one person, and this one as good as dead, descendants were born, “as many as the stars of heaven and as the innumerable grains of sand by the seashore.”
 13 All of these died in faith without having received the promises, but from a distance they saw and greeted them.
 They confessed that they were strangers and foreigners on the earth, 14 for people who speak in this way make it clear that they are seeking a homeland.
 15 If they had been thinking of the land that they had left behind, they would have had opportunity to return.
 16 But as it is, they desire a better country, that is, a heavenly one.
 Therefore God is not ashamed to be called their God; indeed, he has prepared a city for them.